Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): Stitched design validation

 \section{Stitched design validation}

-To validate the stitched sensor design and evaluate production yield, a test campaign was carried out on 82 MOSS chips from 14 wafers.
-This section summarises the results in terms of the yield of different chip components and the overall yield of wafer-scale sensors.
-The tests were performed by powering, controlling, and reading out the MOSS chip via the long edge, one half-unit at a time (see~Sec.~\ref{subsec:architecture}).
+To validate the stitched sensor design and evaluate production yield, a test campaign was carried out on 82 non-irradiated MOSS sensors from 14 wafers.
+This section summarises the results in terms of the yield of different sensor components and the overall yield of wafer-scale sensors.
+The tests were performed by powering, controlling, and reading out the MOSS sensor via the long edge, one half-unit at a time (see~Sec.~\ref{subsec:architecture}).
 Half-units that passed these tests were subsequently retested via the LEC (short edge) to verify communication across the stitching boundary.
 The test procedure begins by powering the half-units, followed by verifying the functionality of digital and analogue periphery, and concludes with characterizing the pixel matrix.
 Testing was conducted in a laboratory with centrally controlled air temperature.
-The chip temperature was continuously monitored but not actively controlled.
-The \SI{4}{\celsius} maximum temperature difference between chips recorded across tests is not considered to have a significant impact on the interpretation of the following results (see Sec.~\ref{sec:threshold_noise_fhr}).
+The sensor temperature was continuously monitored but not actively controlled.
+The \SI{4}{\celsius} maximum temperature difference between sensors recorded across tests is not considered to have a significant impact on the interpretation of the following results (see Sec.~\ref{sec:threshold_noise_fhr}).